schollz/supertonic/README.md

 **thanks**

-the ex-dash patterning functions are from @license from the collaborative [song](https://github.com/northern-information/song/) project. the flying confetti is from @eigen's brilliant [pico-8 wrapper](https://llllllll.co/t/p8-pico-8-wrapper-lib/37947).
+the ex-dash patterning functions are from @license from the collaborative [song](https://github.com/northern-information/song/) project. the flying confetti is from @eigen's brilliant [pico-8 wrapper](https://llllllll.co/t/p8-pico-8-wrapper-lib/37947). also thanks @dan_derks, out little discussion helped me figure out the beginnings of this thing. finally, big big thanks to @midouest who shared their microtonic supercollider project which showed me some tricks I had missed and also showed me I was on the right track (because our implementations had a lot of parallels).

 ### Download